lfglabs-dev/api.starknet.quest/README.md

 database: connected
 server: listening on http://0.0.0.0:8080
 ```
-Otherwise refer the to the Troubleshooting guide below.
+If you have a different output, refer the to the Troubleshooting guide below.

+If you wish to test admin endpoints, you need to add the admin manually to the database.

 ## Troubleshooting